DataDog/hiring-engineers/answers.md

 ## ENV Details:
-For this exercise I used a Vagrant Virtual Box with Ubuntu with the following elements
+For this exercise I used a Vagrant Virtual Box with Ubuntu with the following packages/modules installed:
 - Python3
 - Pip3
 - Flask
 - VirtualEnv
 - Postgres

 All API calls were made using Postman

 ## Collecting Metrics: